bedita/i18n/README.md

 ### I18nRoute

 `I18nRoute` class can be used to simplify the way you write and match routing rules.
-For example writing
+For example

 ```php
 $routes->connect(